 He now works part time in Dumfries and Galloway Royal Infirmary, which allows him to dedicate more time in his interests in public health and health inequalities.
 He is a strong advocate for patients the deprived and often underserved patients with liver disease.
 For example, in the beginning of the pandemic, he lobbied to get our sickest patients with liver disease onto the national shielding lists.

-He has a very broad training in all aspects of Gastroenterology, Hepatology and Nutrition.
-Having worked in liver units for 8 years of his training, Mathis has developed an early interest in all areas of acute and chronic liver disease: viral, toxic, autoimmune and genetic liver disease including alcoholic liver disease, fatty liver, chronic Hepatitis B and C, PBC, PSC, investigation of abnormal liver biochemistry and management of chronic liver failure and liver transplant patients.
+Having worked in liver units for 8 years of his training, Dr Heydtmann has developed an early interest in all areas of acute and chronic liver disease: viral, toxic, autoimmune and genetic liver disease including alcoholic liver disease, fatty liver, chronic hepatitis B and C, primary biliary cholangitis (PBC), primary sclerosing cholangitis (PSC), investigation of abnormal liver biochemistry, management of chronic liver failure, assessment of patients for liver transplant and following up liver transplant patients.

 Treatments and tests offered by Dr Mathis Heydtmann at Nuffield Health

 Dr Heydtmann obtained an MD in molecular genetics from Düsseldorf University (1996) and was awarded a The Wellcome Trust Clinical Training Fellowship to study for a PhD in liver immunology at Birmingham University, which he successfully completed in 2005.
 As part of his PhD he undertook a research attachment at Harvard University, Boston.

 He maintains a keen interest in academic medicine by advancing medical knowledge in his field and by teaching.
 His research work includes a CSO-funded project on alcoholic liver disease epidemiology, health economics, genetics of liver disease, and management of chronic liver disease and he is currently involved in trials on fatty liver (NAFLD).
 He has published widely in hepatology in high impact factor journals.